raynaldydk/Tech-in-Asia-Data-Analyst-Assignment/README.md

 # Tech in Asia - Data Analyst Assignment:
 ## Overview
 * Create a script to collect data from REST API
-* Create a script to collect data automatically using date as filter
+* Create a script to collect data automatically
 * Understanding the data & removing unecessary features
 * Perform an EDA in Tableau (https://public.tableau.com/app/profile/raynaldy.dwi.k/viz/TIAArticles/TIAArticlesAnalysis)
 * Create a WordCloud and some more EDA in pandas